wrjodjana/obsidian-vault/noshbox.md

 - kyo matcha + kajiken (haley)
 	- peblla pos system
 	- franchise, so needs to run it on another boss
+	- interested in the boxes, because they waste alot of the cakes
 	-